 - Support and narrow your breast with one hand.
 This will help you control your breast as you bring your baby onto your breast.

 - Bring the baby quickly onto the nipple and the areola (the dark circle around the nipple), so it goes deep into your baby's mouth.
 If the baby does not immediately get the idea to suck, squeeze a little milk into his or her mouth.

 - Listen for a regular sucking and swallowing pattern while the baby is feeding.
 If you cannot see or hear a swallowing pattern, watch the baby's ears, which may wiggle slightly when the baby swallows.

-- If the baby's nose appears to be blocked by your breast, reposition him or her by raising the baby's hips or relaxing the baby's head back slightly, so just the edge of one nostril is clear for breathing.
+- If the baby's nose appears to be blocked by your breast, bring your baby's body closer to you.
+This will help tilt the baby's head back slightly, so that just the edge of one nostril is clear for breathing.

 Provide a complete feeding